SORRY

 conference-version "On the query complexity of sets."

-The Zentralblatt fuer Mathematik gives for the first two the
+The Zentralblatt fuer Mathematik gives for the second and third the

 following reviews.